Home

 4. Last but not least,

-- What to do when you are finished screening.
+- When you are finished screening

 Hough is a proponent of further detailed analysis once the screening process is complete rather than a mechanical approach.
 This is worth understanding no matter what approach you personally follow.
 Not all the strategies in the book (e.g., New Dogs) require further analysis.